microsoft/OpenAIWorkshop/scenarios/prompt_engineering/99_Glossary.md

 A token may be a word, part of a word, or just characters like punctuation. (e.g. 'abc ', 'abc.', ' st', etc)
 ```

+## Summary

+In this lab, you are familiarized with OpenAI large language models (LLM), natural language processing (NLP), prompt, prompt engineering and tokens.

+### You have successfully completed the lab